wjt/tsb-downloader/README.md

 1. Python 2.7.9 or greater
 2. The mechanize module (apt-get install python-mechanize)
+3. The beautifulsoup4 module (apt-get install python-bs4)
-3. A Lloyds Bank account
+4. A Lloyds Bank account

 License
 -------